Healing Your Shame and Guilt Through Self-Forgiveness

 Your admittance of what you did to harm others is doubly powerful if it is accompanied by a heartfelt, sincere apology.
 One of the most frequent comments that I hear from those who were abused in childhood is that they wish the offender would admit what he or she did and apologize to them for it.
 Think of an incident when you felt wronged by another person.
 What did you want from that person in order to forgive him or her?
 Most people say they want an apology.
 But why is this the case?
 It isn't just the words, "I'm sorry," that we need to hear.
 We need the wrongdoer to take responsibility for his or her action and we need to know that the wrongdoer feels regret or remorse for having harmed us.

-When we are able to develop the courage to admit when we are wrong and to work past our fears and resistance to apologizing we develop a deep sense of respect in ourselves.
-This self-respect can, in turn affect our self-esteem, our self-confidence and our overall outlook on life.
+When we are able to develop the courage to admit when we are wrong and to work past our fears and resistance and apologize, we develop a deep sense of respect in ourselves.
+This self-respect can, in turn, affect our self-esteem, self-confidence, and overall outlook on life.
 When I apologize to you I show you that I respect you and care about your feelings.
 I let you know that I did not intend to hurt you and that it is my intention to treat you fairly in the future.
 If you apologize for abusing or neglecting a child, even though that person is now grown, you will not only validate his or her experience but help the person to stop blaming himself or herself for the abuse.

 How to Give A Meaningful Apology

-1. A statement of regret for having caused the inconvenience, hurt or damage.
+- A statement of regret for having caused the inconvenience, hurt, or damage.
 This includes an expression of empathy toward the other person showing that you understand how your action or inaction harmed him or her.

-For more information on how to give a meaningful apology refer to my book, The Power of Apology, John Wiley and Sons, 2000.
+For more information on how to give a meaningful apology refer to my book, The Power of Apology.

 Ask Your Creator or Higher Power for Forgiveness